Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 As soon as the turf mat was laid down, the shaping of the green was created.
 Thus, creating the putting green we see when on a course.
 After it was secured in place, the last touch and what I learned to be most important, was installing the infill.
 Infill is essentially fake dirt to keep the blades of turf standing tall and allows for the ball to roll like it should.
 When I originally reached out for quotes, I had not realized the importance of choosing the right infill.
 Raw sand is commonly used as infill with backyards and putting greens, but I learned that Envirofill was the highest performing infill, especially for golf applications like mine.
 It also did not turn my beautiful green into a tan or brown color like raw sand does.
 It keeps the aesthetics looking the best they can be.

 After the installers filled the turf fibers with the Envirofill, my backyard with little prior character became a putting green.
 A slice of heaven for a golfer and a place of tranquility.
 This all occurred in about 6 hours of time.
 The installation caused no disturbance in my backyard.
 In fact, that day we were able to be on it and use it.
 From useless land to a place of fun and far less maintenance.
 I highly recommend this alternative to grass.
 It adds character and curb appeal to your home and has little maintenance requirements.
 This was the best home improvement decision I have ever made in the last 10 years.
 It has become a place of fun from day to day for me and my family.

-Brad Weisman, golf enthusiast, family man and proud synthetic turf putting green owner.
+By: Brad Weisman, golf enthusiast, family man, and proud synthetic turf putting green owner.